Source: iMore

 The Domain Name System and its associated cache is your Mac's standard way of knowing how to get to where it's going on the Internet, but there's another file that can be very useful.
 It's called the Hosts file, and it can be used to override the default DNS information.

-There are some practical reasons why you'd want to use the Hosts file instead of just letting DNS do its thing.
-Let's say you're testing a development server you're about to deploy, and you'd like to use its domain name instead of the machine's specific IP address.
-Before the system's online and accessible to anyone using DNS, you can use the Host file instead: Enter the machine's IP address and when you use that domain name, your Mac will go to that device instead.
+There are some practical reasons you'd want to use the Hosts file instead of just letting DNS do its thing.
+For example, let's say you're testing a development server you're about to deploy and would like to use its domain name instead of the machine's specific IP address.
+Before the system's online and accessible to anyone using DNS, you can use the Host file instead: Enter the machine's IP address, and when you use that domain name, your Mac will go to that device instead.

-You can also use the Hosts file to block or work around spyware and ad networks by "zeroing out" their IP addresses - putting in 0.0.0.0 then the name of the domain you'd like to block.
+You can also use the Hosts file to block or work around spyware and ad networks by "zeroing out" their IP addresses - putting in 0.0.0.0 and then the domain name you'd like to stop.

 How to edit the Hosts file

-You'll need to know the IP address of the device you'd like to send your Mac to, or the domain names you're trying to keep your Mac away from.
-The best way to work with the Host file is by using the Terminal application found in your Mac's Utilities folder.
+You'll need to know the IP address of the device you'd like to send your Mac to or the domain names you're trying to keep your Mac away from.
+The best way to work with the Host file is by using the Terminal application in your Mac's utilities folder.
 You can search for Terminal using Spotlight or by selecting it in Finder.

 - Open a Finder window.